CDS CLEARING AND DEPOSITORY SERVICES INC. (CDS®)

 D.2 Procedure Drafting Process

-CDS Procedure Amendments are reviewed and approved by CDS's Strategic Development Review Committee ("SDRC").
+CDS procedure amendments are reviewed and approved by CDS's Strategic Development Review Committee ("SDRC").
 The SDRC determines or reviews, prioritizes and oversees CDS-related systems development and other changes proposed by participants and CDS.
-The SRDC's membership includes representatives from the CDS participant community and it meets on a monthly basis.
+The SRDC membership includes representatives from the CDS participant community and the committee meets on a monthly basis.

-These amendments were reviewed and approved by the SDRC on April 29, 2010
+The proposed procedure amendments were reviewed and approved by the SDRC on April 21, 2011.

 D.3 Issues Considered